galenmckinley/galenmckinley.github.io/group.md

 Abby is a PhD student in the McKinley group, starting in Fall 2025.
 Prior to starting graduate school, Abby worked for 2 years as a staff associate in the group assisting with various research projects and improving code for reproducibility and public accessibility.
 She received her BA in Physics with a minor in Astronomy from NYU in 2020, and worked previously on astronomical spectrometer software used to discover exoplanets.

+### ARVIND NAGABHIRAVA

+Arvind is a MS candidate in Data Science.
+In research project with the group, he implementing Data Shapley to quantify the value of specific segments of available surface ocean pCO2 data to machine learning algorithms.

 ### McKinley Group Professional Guidelines

 These [guidelines]({{site.baseurl}}/assets/doc/McKinleyGroup2025.pdf) explain how we work together in the McKinley group.